 Private jet charter to the royal wedding

-Prince Harry and Meghan Markle’s wedding is set to be one of 2018’s most-watched televised events and the most unconventional royal wedding ever.
-We’ve pulled together everything you need to know about the glamorous event – from the date to the dress.
-Charter a private jet to London to enjoy the wedding of the year in quintessential British style.
+The royal wedding this May is set to be the most unconventional in history, and we’ve got everything you need to know – from the date to the dress.
+So book a private jet charter to London and enjoy the wedding of the year in quintessential British style.

 After announcing their engagement on November 27, 2017, Prince Harry and California-born Hollywood actress Meghan Markle have spent months planning the most unconventional British royal wedding in history.
 From the venue to the florist, the couple’s big day will be modern and fresh compared to royal weddings of the past; such as Prince William and Kate Middleton’s 2011 nuptials, which were steeped in tradition.